Can I Sue a Dog Owner if Their Dog Knocked Me Over? - Catalano Law

 Exceptions to Liability

 In certain situations, dog owners aren’t liable for injuries caused by their dog, even if they acted negligently.
 If you suffered an injury from a dog because you were trespassing or otherwise breaking the law, it’s unlikely the owner will be held liable.
-Working dog handlers such as police, military, and airport security personnel also have liability exceptions when those dogs injure someone while working.

 Dealing With Insurance

-When communicating with an insurance adjuster, use facts and evidence to represent your case.
-Avoid giving your opinion or volunteering extra information.
 Minor injuries can usually be settled quickly, but more extensive injuries like broken bones and nerve damage can take time.
-It can be helpful to turn to a dog bite lawyer to help you navigate the process.
+It can be helpful to turn to a dog bite lawyer to help you navigate the process and leave the communication to them.

 Your Syracuse Dog Bite Attorney